Posts

 Ever since she was a toddler, my daughter would ask for sopa verde (green soup).
 To this day it’s still one of her favorites.

-Add toppings for contrast in texture and more nutrient density
+Add for texture & nutrient density:

 Roasted Cauliflower Soup – Lemon Blossoms